guidefari/here_hugo/content/book/elegant-puzzle.md

 - **When innovating**, maintain enough [slack](/slack) into your team's schedule so they can build quality into their work.
   - Tactically, make sure the work your team is doing **is valued**.
 Quickest say to get defunded is to be viewed as the team that builds **science projects**.

+> you only get value from projects when they finish: to make progress, above all else, you must ensure that some of your projects finish.

 ### On long lived teams

+- Sustained productivity comes from high performing teams.
+Be weary of disassembling a high performing team.
+- Rather, preserve the team and move scope and projects between teams
+- This avoids re-gelling costs, and preserves system behaviour
+- If a team has 'too much slack', incrementally move responsibility to them
+- Another approach is loaning out an individual or two to an area that needs help.
+Emphasis on them retaining identity of their actual team.

+### During periods of high growth

+- Alternate between periods of rapid hiring and periods of consolidation & gelling.

+### Succession planning

+- At some point, you may find that your rate of learning has trailed.
+- This is when you can start looking for your next role

+> Succession planning is thinking through how the organization would function without you, documenting those gaps, and starting to fill them in.

+---

+# Tools

+## Intro to systems thinking

+Systems are combinations of stocks and flows:

+- Stocks: accumulations of resources.
+- Flows: streams that make stocks increase (inflows) or decrease (outflows).